 It's time to wake up and win back readers.

-In other words, it is time for the press to wake up to regain old readers and find new readers.
+In other words, it is time for the press to wake up to regain its old readers and find new ones.
 There is no doubt that this is a matter of life and death for the press in the future.
 Just like every other field in life, from a product line to an art form, the press only has a future if it is welcomed by a large number of readers, especially the younger generation.

-But the important thing is how and how this journey should take place?
+But the important thing is how and how this journey will take place?
 First of all, it must be affirmed that this is also a big question mark, requiring the cooperation of everyone if we want to find specific solutions.

-New HopesThe survey shows that newsrooms around the world are experiencing new dynamics in their search for readers willing to pay for their journalism.
-The data comes from a survey of 303 media leaders in 53 countries for the “News, Media and Technology Trends and Predictions 2023” by the Reuters Institute for Journalism and the University of Oxford. |
+New HopesThe survey shows that newsrooms around the world are experiencing new dynamics in their search for readers willing to pay for journalism.
+The data comes from a survey of 303 media leaders in 53 countries for the “News, Media and Technology Trends and Predictions 2023” by the Reuters Institute for Journalism and Oxford University. |

 The Washington Post is offering a 75% discount on its subscriptions by the end of 2022, while the LA Times and Chicago Tribune are offering six months of digital access for just $1.
 Other major publications include the New York Times, which typically offers $1 a week for the first year, and the Wall Street Journal, which is one of many newspapers offering discounted options for students.